StormyGalaxy/Galactic-Bot/docs/FAQ.rst

 A: You must run the following command in the support server: ^botaccess servers add <SERVERID>

-.. info:: To find your server id, right click the server name(if you have developer tools on) and click Copy ID
+.. warning:: To find your server id, right click the server name(if you have developer tools on) and click Copy ID

-.. info:: To turn on developer mode go to User Settings under App Settings click Advanced then make sure that Developer Mode is turned on.
+.. warning:: To turn on developer mode go to User Settings under App Settings click Advanced then make sure that Developer Mode is turned on.

 .. image:: images/devmode.png